rayyanqcri/entrez-ruby/README.md

 This will raise the limit to `100 * 1000 = 100000` results.

+### HTTP Parallelism

+You can control the parallelism degree by which article details are fetched.
+By default, 50 articles are fetched in parallel.
+To change this, set the following environment variable before creating the scraper instance:

+    ENV['SCRAPERS_MAX_PARALLEL_ARTICLES'] = 100

 ### Logging

 You can specify a logger object to receive various scraper logs in different log levels.